AbdullahMJ99/Project-4/README.md

-# Project-4 Ames Indiana Real Estate Machine Learning Prediction
+# Project-4 - Predicting Real Estate Prices Using a Neural Network and a Random Forest

 Development on this project has stopped.